HadoukenIO/js-adapter/tutorials/Window.getNativeId.md

-This returns the native OS level Id, in Windows it will return the Windows hwnd
+This returns the native OS level Id, in Windows it will return the Windows

 # Example
 ```js
 async function getWindowNativeId() {